spiral/docs/start/configuration.md

 Most of spiral components and services requires external configuration to defined it's behaviour.
 Configuration data usually supplied in array form using `Spiral\Core\ConfiguratorInterface` instance.

-Spiral Framework core implements such interface and uses application `config` directory to load configuration files, every loaded configuration file will be merged with envrioment specific configuration and stored in permanent cache.
+Spiral Framework core implements such interface and uses application `config` directory to to configurations in separate php files, every loaded configuration file will be merged with environment specific configuration and stored in permanent cache.

 ## Enviroment specific configurations
 If you want to change some section of configuration file based on active enviroment, simply create directory inside